Citation technique and styles

 - to enable the reader to check out your sources or to delve deeper into the subject

-Different disciplines have developed different ways of writing references.
+Different academic disciplines have developed their own ways of writing references.
 Examples of reference styles are Harvard, Oxford, APA, IEEE and Vancouver.
 Your supervisor should be able to tell you which is the most common and desirable style within your discipline.